koltyakov/pgcopy/README.md

 # pgcopy

-**pgcopy** is a high-performance CLI tool for efficiently copying data between PostgreSQL databases with identical schemas.
-It's designed for data-only migrations and provides parallel processing capabilities for optimal performance.
+**pgcopy** is a CLI tool for copying data between PostgreSQL databases with identical schemas.
+It's built for data-only migrations and supports parallel processing.

 ![pgcopy in action](./assets/pgcopy.gif)